Jason Schreier’s latest report for Bloomberg tells a lot about the current leadership team leading PlayStation.

 By the end of 2020, most of the team working on T1X had left and the project is now back at Naughty Dog with Visual Arts Support Group once again assisting in development.

-A lot of fans are upset with Sony in recent weeks, which began when it was rumoured that they would be sunsetting the PS Vita, PSP, and PS3 PlayStation Stores, effectively taking offline thousands of games for consumers.
+A lot of fans have been upset with Sony in recent weeks, which began when it was rumoured that they would be sunsetting the PS Vita, PSP, and PS3 PlayStation Stores, effectively taking offline thousands of games for consumers.
 It’s now a race to the finish line as users are rushing to purchase anything they have had their eyes on but never took the leap, and ensuring that their digital collections on those consoles are backed up and saved.

 Now, with the company that once actively sought out risky endeavours and creative projects being a former shell of itself, the course needs to be corrected.
 With Phil Spencer leading Xbox and making all the right moves, you have to ask, when is Jim Ryan going to do the same for PlayStation?